 Screening for mycoplasma contamination is recommended on a regular basis, and before cell banking and cryopreservation.

-Samples may be submitted from growing culture or as frozen ampoules.
+Samples should be submitted from growing culture or as frozen ampoules.
 We accept cells, cell culture supernatant or frozen stocks.
 If submitting samples for mycoplasma testing and cell line authentication follow the below directions under Instructions for Growing Culture and Cell Pellets.

-Instructions for Growing Cultures: We recommend that you passage cells in antibiotic-free media twice.
+Instructions for Growing Cultures: We recommend passage of cells in antibiotic-free media twice.
 Do not change the medium or dilute with fresh medium during the last 72 hours before testing.
 Cells should be 50-80% confluent.
 Submission of cells at higher confluency may inhibit the PCR assay due to the accumulation of PCR inhibitors.
 Samples grown in antibiotics or given fresh medium prior to testing may have artificially low mycoplasma levels if present or may give a false negative result.

 Cell Pellets: 10E5 to 10E6 cells